viniciusferreira7/url-shortener-cluster/docs/DEPLOYMENT.md

 This will remove the kind cluster completely.

-## Horizontal Pod Autoscaler (HPA)
+## Horizontal Pod Autoscaler V2 (HPA)

-The deployment includes HPA for automatic scaling based on CPU utilization.
+The deployment includes HPA V2 for automatic scaling based on CPU and memory utilization.

 ### Prerequisites